vapor/docs/2.0/docs/vapor/hash.md

 ## BCryptHasher

 BCrypt is a password hashing function that automatically incorporates salts and offers a configurable work factor.
-The work factor can be used to increase the computation required to generate a hash
+The work factor can be used to increase the computation required to generate a hash.

 !!! seealso
     Learn more about [key stretching](https://en.wikipedia.org/wiki/Key_stretching) on Wikipedia.

 ### Configuration

-To use the BCryptHasher instead of the CryptoHasher, change the `"hash"` key in the `droplet.json` configuration file.
+To use the BCryptHasher change the `"hash"` key in the `droplet.json` configuration file.

 `Config/droplet.json`
 ```json